 If you already have equipment, you can start right from campus!
 The recently constructed NMU Trailhead connects campus to the North Trails and South Trails of the NTN.
 This non-motorized trail is intended for mountain bikers, trail runners, hikers, and other outdoor recreation enthusiasts.
-The on-campus Trailhead serves as a meeting place for everyone from NMU students and employees to Marquette community members.
-Just follow the signs from the Trailhead to the trails!
+The on-campus trailhead serves as a meeting place for everyone from NMU students and employees to Marquette community members.
+Just follow the signs from the NMU Trailhead to the trails!

 Free Rental Equipment

 Students can rent fat tire bikes from campus at the Wildcat Fit Zone (during Fall & Winter Semesters) located between Hunt/Van Antwerp and Magers/Meyland Halls.
 Fat tire bikes are available at the Outdoor Recreation Center (ORC) in the PEIF during the Summer.
 Snowshoes and cross country skis are available for rental on campus at the ORC.

 Students can also rent fat tire bikes, cross country skis, and snowshoes from the NTN Forestville Trailhead.
 Forestville Trailhead amenities include free parking, a warming lodge, indoor bathrooms, a hospitality desk staffed 7 days a week (during the winter), and canine-friendly trails.